 Jesus cannot be separated from ordinary humans, especially the most despised of society, as confirmed in Isaiah’s prophecy: “He was despised and rejected by men; a man of sorrows, and acquainted with grief; and as one from whom men hide their faces he was despised, and we esteemed him not” (Isaiah 53:3 (ESV).

-In their appetite for obtaining something to worship, they targeted Jesus—having walked on this planet, with impeccable record.
-The comfort in worshiping Him, so obtained, enables those theologians to then assume that Jesus should be regarded as a member of Trinity.
+In their appetite for obtaining something to worship, the theologians targeted Jesus—having walked on this planet, with an impeccable record.
+The comfort in worshipping Him, so obtained, enables those theologians to then assume that Jesus should be regarded as a member of Trinity.

 “But we impart a secret and hidden wisdom of God, which God decreed before the ages for our glory.
 None of the rulers of this age understood this, for if they had, they would not have crucified the Lord of glory.
 But, as it is written, “What no eye has seen, nor ear heard nor the heart of man imagined, what God has prepared for those who love him”—These things God has revealed to us through the Spirit…….The natural person does not accept the things of the Spirit of God, for they are folly to him, and he is not able to understand them because they are spiritually discerned” (1 Corinthians 2:7-14) (ESV).

 It shudders the mind, when noticing that such scriptures do not make sense to theologians.
 In their educated minds, they assume that Godly things can only be understood through higher learning.
-They cannot fathom the evidence in the uneducated Jesus, who surprised those of His time (John 7:15).
+They cannot fathom the evidence of the Christ, coming from the uneducated Jesus, who surprised those of His time (John 7:15).

-Also, they remain blind to the fact that Jesus’ disciples were not meritoriously inducted into the ministry.
-Let alone, their blindness—when considering failure to read clear confessions made by the most educated theologian, who later became the apostle Paul.
+Also, it seems they remain blind to the fact that Jesus’ disciples were not meritoriously inducted into the ministry.
+Let alone, their blindness—when considering failure to understand the clear confessions made by the most educated theologian, who later became the apostle Paul.
 Interestingly, the more these people think they see, the more they become blind, just as Jesus declared (John 9:39).

 To cut a long story short: In an ordinary man called Jesus, was the Almighty God.
 Even today, among the most ordinary people of this world dwells the Almighty God.
-May the world and the most educated people of this world know one thing?
-The Man called Jesus is still with us today, among ordinary people, as was the case during the first century.
+May the world—with its most educated people—know one thing: The Man called Jesus is still with us today, among ordinary people, as was the case during the first century.